-- 17. The Trustee invests the Scheme's assets through an investment platform of pooled funds with Mobius Life.
-As a result, the Trustee is constrained in its ability to directly influence the underlying investment managers who make the day to day investment decisions or obtain detailed information about ESG and climate change issues. - 18.
+- 16. The Trustee invests the Scheme's assets through an investment platform of pooled funds with Mobius Life.
+As a result, the Trustee is constrained in its ability to directly influence the underlying investment managers who make the day to day investment decisions or obtain detailed information about ESG and climate change issues - 17.
 The Scheme's investment advisor is required to carry out a review of the investment platform manager, Mobius Life, every eighteen months.
-The next review will be completed in the second half of 2023.
-The last review did not reveal any issues which impacted Cheviot directly.
-The Investment Committee remain comfortable that the policies on the exercise of rights in relation to the investments and engagement activities have been followed but will review this when the next due diligence report is available.

-Value for members

-19. The Trustee appointed consultants to carry out an annual assessment of the Money Purchase Section's services during 2022.
-The assessment was reviewed by the Investment Committee in February 2023.
+The review was completed in May 2024.
+The review did not reveal any issues which impacted Cheviot directly.
+Value for members - 18.
+The Trustee appointed consultants to carry out an annual assessment of the Money Purchase Section's services during 2023.
+The assessment was reviewed by the Investment Committee in February 2024.
 The assessment was completed by Schroders Solutions, based on its knowledge of the market and operation of other trustee boards and the framework provided by the Pensions Regulator.
 The quality of the services was assessed through establishing whether the Money Purchase Section's services were suitable, relevant and provided value to members and whether each of the services had performed effectively.
-The assessment also identifies, in conjunction with the Committee, areas where future actions could further improve the value provided.

-- 20. The Committee has delegated powers to review the assessment.
+The assessment also identifies, in conjunction with the Committee, areas where future actions could further improve the value provided. - 19.
+The Committee has delegated powers to review the assessment.
 It concluded that services provided were high quality and provided value for members in the three key areas of governance and management, investment and administration and communications services.
-These services made a positive contribution to member outcomes. - 21.
+These services made a positive contribution to member outcomes. - 20.
 The overall charge was within the range identified by Schroders Solutions but at the high end, given the discounting available by the largest providers in the Master Trust market.
-The Trustee continues to focus on reducing overall charges, having reduced charges in both 2020 and 2021.